 A community leader partnering with people to achieve fulfilling lives.

 Our JFS Blossom Bash is Back!
-Save the date, May 16th, 2024.
+Join us on May 16th, 2024.
 Make an impact and become a Sponsor!

 Rooted in Jewish values, Jewish Family Service of Western Massachusetts provides exceptional social services to support individuals and families from diverse cultural and economic backgrounds.